 The benefit of a person being in this category is that their addiction is evident and disturbing enough for them to seek help.
 Two-thirds of the people who come under this subtype end up seeking to treat for their alcohol addiction.

-Alcohol Addiction Treatment Thailand at The Dawn Alcohol Rehab
+Alcohol Addiction Treatment at The Dawn Rehab Thailand

 Understanding the different types of alcoholics can help you get a better idea of how you can get the help you need to recover from your alcohol addiction.
 Seeking treatment is the most important thing you can do to improve your life.